nobooli/POLton/docs/src/trivia-herself.md

 [Horror Movies and Horror Games]
 While she likes playing horror games herself, she said that she likes it better when she makes girls play horror games while enjoying their reactions and screams.
-During the 3D LizeLulu horror collab, she absolutely enjoyed seeing Lize Helesta's reaction so much that she almost couldn't control herself.
+During the 3D LizeLulu horror collab, she enjoyed seeing Lize Helesta's reaction so much that she almost couldn't control herself.

 She's not so fond of ghosts and apparitions because she can't hit them with physical attacks unlike zombies and such.